History 199 Descriptions: Fall 2017

-The individual course titles for Spring 2017 are:
+The individual course titles for Fall Semester 2017 are:

 - The Great War in the Middle East.
 An exploration of the social, cultural, political, and medical history and consequences of the Great War (1914-1918) on soldiers and civilians in the Middle East.
 The conflict destroyed the Ottoman order; and, while it led to the end of the Caliphate and the emergence of nation-states across the region, it also transformed concepts of identity, notions of religion, and patterns of authority.

 - Health in American History.
 An exploration of how historical perspectives on illness and wellness can illuminate such questions as: What is health?
 Is American society more or less healthy today than in the past?
 Topics will include the social histories of disease; the development of medical institutions; professionalization and its impact upon doctor-patient relationships; the evolution of the relationship between health and social structure; and popular ideas about the body and healing.

 - Liberty vs Security: Political Speech from Jefferson to Lincoln.
 An examination of how the meaning of free speech in America changed from the Revolution to the Civil War, when Americans argued about the proper role of dissent in a republic and grappled with how to determine whether speech was acceptable or endangered the nation.
 Topics addressed will include the role of dissent, the limits on speech (written and spoken) in times of peace and war, and the efforts to balance liberty with order, and security.

 - Lincoln.
 A study of Abraham Lincoln’s life in the broader historical perspective of the western movement, social mobility, party politics, the legal profession, the sectional crisis, and the Civil War.
 Roughly equal time is devoted to Lincoln’s pre-presidential and Civil War years.